I’m the Principal Attorney at The Data Privacy Lawyer.

 Retailers that accept payment cards must follow security requirements for handling cardholder data.
 While not a federal law, failure to comply can result in fines, liability, and reputational damage.

-4. State Privacy Laws and Retail Data (Confirmed Trend)
+4. State Privacy Laws and Retail Data

 State privacy laws significantly affect retail operations, especially in areas such as: